The 1901 Census for Quebec, Canada on Ancestry.co.uk shows that the Farrar family were living at 45, St. Gabriel, Quebec.

 Harold John Farrar enlisted into the Canadian Over-Seas Expeditionary Force, 72nd Battery at Kingston on June 17th 1916.
 He gave his trade as Student and stated that he had completed eight months in the Officers Training Corps.
 His address was given as 119 Alfred Street, Kingston, Ontario and his next of kin as Joseph Farrar (Father) of the same address.

 After basic training in Canada, Harold embarked from Halifax, Nova Scotia aboard the S.S.
 Mauretania on 23rd November 1916 and arrived in England on 30th November 1916 when he was posted to Shorncliffe Camp in Kent to complete training.

 Harold remained at Shorncliffe until 27th March 1917 when he was transferred to 1st Heavy Battery and embarked for France arriving on 28th March 1917 and joining his unit on 4th April 1917.

-Harold remained in the Field until 12th March 1919 when he again became ill with Pleurisy and was transferred to the 16th Canadian Hospital in Orpington on 19th March 1919.
-He was discharged on 1st April and transferred to Kinmel Camp in North Wales for repatriation to Canada
+He remained in the Field until 12th March 1919 when he again became ill with Pleurisy and was transferred to the 16th Canadian Hospital in Orpington on 19th March 1919.
+He was discharged on 1st April and transferred to Kinmel Camp in North Wales for repatriation to Canada.

 Unfortunately Harold became ill at Kinmel Camp and was admitted to 12th Canadian General Hospital on 1st May 1919 where he became critically ill and died at 12.45 pm on 30th May 1919, cause of death, Tubercular Meningitis.
 Harold was 21 years of age.